CUBRID/cubrid-manual/en/admin/config.rst

     .. note::

         In Linux system, max_clients parameter is related to "ulimit -n" command, which specifies the maximum number of file descriptors which a process can use.
 File descriptor includes not only a file, but also a network socket.
-Therefore, the number of "ulimit -n" should be larger than the number of max_clients.
+Therefore, the number of "ulimit -n" should be greater than the number of max_clients.

 **tcp_keepalive**